Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Students may withdraw from certain courses with the permission of the Dean and Chief Academic Officer after the drop deadline and up to the last day to withdraw as defined by the academic calendar.
 Course withdrawals are recorded as a W on the student’s academic transcript.
 Students may not withdraw from a course with a W after the withdrawal date.
 Students who withdraw from courses after the withdrawal date will receive a failing grade.
 Students are not eligible to withdraw from a course after the course has ended.

-Students need to understand that withdrawing from a KHSC-KansasCOM course may have significant ramifications for their course schedule and progression within the curriculum.
+Students need to understand that withdrawing from a KHSU-KansasCOM course may have significant ramifications for their course schedule and progression within the curriculum.
 Course withdrawal may also have financial aid implications.
 Students are advised to talk with Financial Aid prior to dropping a course.

 Exceptions to this policy may be granted based on extenuating circumstances only.
-Appeals to the withdrawal deadline are only granted following submission of a written petition, with the approval of the course director and the Dean and Chief Academic Officer of KHSC-KansasCOM.
+Appeals to the withdrawal deadline are only granted following submission of a written petition, with the approval of the course director and the Dean and Chief Academic Officer of KHSU-KansasCOM.

 KansasCOM Course Remediation Policy (OMS I and OMS II)